pruthvireddy/causal-inf/README.md

 # Causal Inference Nuggets

-This repo is my effor to collect and gather all the resources, including the notebooks/code that I've learnt or used in the courses i've taken or the proejcts I've done.
+This repo is my effor to collect and gather all the resources, including notebooks/code that I've learnt or used in the courses I've taken or the proejcts I've done so far.

 ## Online Courses